zeromq/ingescape/doc/content/blog/editor_tour.md

 ## Scenarios edition and execution

-The previous paragraphs present how the ingeScape editor gives facilities for the core ingeScpae concepts.
+The previous paragraphs present how the ingeScape editor gives facilities for the core ingeScape concepts.
 Above this, the editor brings concepts of its own for non-developers wanting to create and execute behaviors on a given system.

 The editor introduces the concept of ***action*** to be executed in your system.
 Actions are composed of *effects*, *conditions* and advanced parameters: